Treacher Collins syndrome

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 micrognathia).
 Other features may include cleft palate, eye abnormalities, and hearing loss.
 TCS may be caused by mutations in the TCOF1, POLR1C, or POLR1D genes.
-When it is due to the TCOF1 or POLR1D gene, it is inherited in an autosomal dominant manner.
-About 60% of these cases are due to a new mutation in the gene and are not inherited from a parent.
-When it is due to the POLR1C gene, it is inherited in an autosomal recessive manner.
-In some cases, the genetic cause of the condition is unknown.Treacher Collins syndrome (TCS) is a condition that affects the development of bones and other tissues in the face.
-The signs and symptoms of this disorder vary greatly, ranging from almost unnoticeable to severe.
+When the TCOF1 or POLR1D gene is responsible, it is inherited in an autosomal dominant manner.
+However, about 60% of autosomal dominant cases are due to a new mutation in the gene and are not inherited from a parent.
+When the POLR1C gene is responsible, it is inherited in an autosomal recessive manner.
+In some cases, the genetic cause of the condition is unknown.Treacher Collins syndrome (TCS) is a condition that affects the development of bones and other tissues of the face.
+The signs and symptoms vary greatly, ranging from almost unnoticeable to severe.
 Most affected people have underdeveloped facial bones, particularly the cheek bones, and a very small jaw and chin (

 - Treacher Collins syndrome.
 Genetics Home Reference.
 June, 2012; http://ghr.nlm.nih.gov/condition/treacher-collins-syndrome.
 Accessed 10/27/2014.